A Homeowner’s Guide to Frozen Pipes

 Turn Up Your Thermostat

-Turning up the temperature of your thermostat can help thaw frost off of pipes.
+Turning up the thermostat temperature circulates warm air through the home and can help thaw frost from pipes.
 It’s best to use this solution straight away after detecting frozen pipes.
 This heats the entire house, so you don’t need to pinpoint the exact location of the problem.
-That said, this probably won’t work for outdoor pipes or those in uninsulated areas.

 Apply Direct Heat